 Read: Why Furnace Is Leaking Water?

-The thermostat has a sensor in the furnace.
-Some of them have sensors in the air ducts to provide accurate readings.
-If these sensors are broken, they’ll tell the thermostat that the air is already hot enough, making it think it doesn’t need to produce hot air.
+Some furnaces have sensors in the air ducts to provide accurate readings to the thermostat.
+If these sensors are malfunctioning, they might tell the thermostat that the air is already hot enough, and the furnace will not produce hot air.

 How To Fix?